 It should have easy-to-follow headings and subheadings.
 It should have relevant, informative, and, if possible, entertaining articles.

 Yes, it should also seek to incorporate other forms of media.
 Audio and video consumption are higher than they’ve ever been.
 That’s not likely to change, as high-speed connections find their way across countries and into rural communities all over the globe.
-Study websites that are helpful to you, that you really enjoy visiting.
+Study websites that are helpful to you, that you truly enjoy visiting.
 Then, seek to emulate what they do.

 There are many ways you can get penalized by Google.
 It’s critical that you know how to avoid them.
 One of the most common is bad or spammy SEO.